top of page

 Whose burdens does God want you to help lift today?

-Of course, “…in the multitude of counselors there is safety.”
-(Proverbs 11:14) But we must remember, just because someone is giving their advice doesn’t mean it is worth taking!
+Of course, “…in the multitude of counselors there is safety ” (Proverbs 11:14).
+But we must remember, just because someone is giving his advice doesn’t mean it is worth taking!
 The Pharisees majored on becoming eloquent teachers of the law.
 They held each other’s words very highly and in some cases placed them on the same plain as Scripture.

 The Word of God is our guide.
 It is the lens by which we prove all things, whether they be of God, or by man.
 It is our confidence and anchor that holds us to the Cornerstone, so that we are not carried about by the winds of false teachers.
 (Ephesians 4:14).